binaryage/totalfinder-web/about.md

     killall Finder

-This will restart the Finder in an unaltered state.
-That means TotalFinder will not load automatically next time.
+This will restart the Finder in an unaltered state, without TotalFinder.
 To open TotalFinder again, launch TotalFinder.app in /Applications.